gsdlab/ClaferMooVisualizer/README.md

 **Core**

-1. Download [ClaferMooVisualizer](https://github.com/gsdlab/claferMooVisualizer) to some directory `<target directory>`
+1. Download (`git clone`) [ClaferMooVisualizer](https://github.com/gsdlab/claferMooVisualizer) to some directory `<target directory>`
 2. Go to `<target directory>/ClaferMooVisualizer` and execute

  `git submodule init`

  `git submodule update`

-to install the platform
+  This will install the platform

-2. Go to `<target directory>/ClaferMooVisualizer/Server` and execute
+3. Go to `<target directory>/ClaferMooVisualizer/Server` and execute

  `npm install`

-3. Install the necessary backends using the steps below.
+  This will download all the required `Node.JS` modules.

-4. If you use Shell scipts (`.sh`) for running, make sure the scripts have `Execute` permissions.
+4. Install the necessary backends using the steps below.

 **Backend: ClaferChocoIG**